crystal-butler/FreeRes-nlp/README.md

 # FreeRes-nlp
 A pipeline for analyzing single word free response label sets.
+More information can be found in the 2020 Intelligent Virtual Agents conference paper [here](https://www.crystal-butler.com/?p=1533).

 ## Contents of the repository
 Most of the files in this repo are scripts that can be pipelined to analyze the semantics of a list of single word labels.
 The pipeline determine whether the terms in the